Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 - Postgraduate Diploma offered as an intermediate exit

 This is a multidisciplinary and specialist programme designed to attract students from diverse backgrounds.
 As such, it benefits from the range of professional experience that students can bring.
-The intellectual demands of the programme will challenge students to integrate and synthesise what are traditionally disparate disciplines.
+The intellectual demands of the programme challenge students to integrate and synthesise what are traditionally disparate disciplines.
 There is also an array of Elective Subjects that allow students to specialise in an area that would normally be impossible to cover in depth within the time constraints of a first degree.

 Recognition & Prospects